Could a daily injection spare babies with dwarfism from risky neck surgery?

 Summary

-This study tests a drug called vosoritide in infants with achondroplasia (a common form of dwarfism) who are at high risk of needing brain surgery due to a narrow skull opening.
-The main goal is to see if the drug is safe and if it can help the skull opening grow larger, potentially reducing the need for surgery.
-About 20 babies under 12 months old are participating.
+This study tests a drug called vosoritide in infants with achondroplasia (the most common form of dwarfism) who are at high risk of needing a surgery to relieve pressure on the spinal cord at the base of the skull.
+The main goal is to see if the drug is safe and if it can help enlarge the skull opening, potentially reducing the need for surgery.
+About 20 babies under 12 months old will receive the drug or standard care, and their health will be closely monitored.

 Disclaimer